-Paper filters that you’ve used to prepare your coffee are great addition to your composting pile as well.
+Paper filters that you’ve used to prepare your coffee are a great addition to your composting pile as well.

 To be honest, I prefer adding only brown unbleached paper filters to my compost, but many people say that white paper filters won’t lower the compost’s quality.

-I think it’s worth noting that adding spent coffee to a composting pile won’t result in an acidic compost.
+I think it’s worth noting that adding spent coffee to a composting pile won’t result in acidic compost.

 Used coffee grounds are mostly neutral in PH.